WGUNDERWOOD/wgunderwood.github.io/_posts/bernstein/2022-11-02-bernstein.markdown

-If you have seen Bernstein's inequality before, you may notice a few differences between this version and the usual formulation.
+If you have seen Bernstein's inequality before, you may notice a few differences between this version and the usual formulation, including:
-These differences can be summarized as follow.

-- The result is stated for the maximum of $d$ random variables.
+- This result is stated for the maximum of $d$ random variables.
   This is to highlight the dependence of the resulting bound on $d$.

 - This version is stated as an expectation rather than a tail probability